By Rick Becker 11 June 2020

 8. T H E S A N C T I F I C A T I O N

 Justification is positional, we are justified by faith and declared righteous by God based on the work of Christ on the cross.
 Sanctification is progressive, we are gradually conformed into the image of Christ – a process that will only reach completion when we are resurrected from the dead.
-The NAR teach that Jesus lived as a man in a right relationship with God.
+The NAR teaches that Jesus lived as a man in a right relationship with God.
 That’s why they believe we can model the miracles of Jesus, and that’s why some NAR teachers believe we can be sinless on earth.
-We know that grace is not a licence to sin, but the struggle with our flesh will continue until we die.
+We know that grace is not a license to sin, but the struggle with our flesh will continue until we die.
 Furthermore, our awareness of our sin should increase, not decrease, as we grow in sanctification.

 Bethel’s Eric Johnson believes “every government, every structure, every system, fundamentally and theologically must start with the concept and idea that people are good, and they mean to do good, even if they’re not saved.
 We have to start from that premise.”